-(Andover/Coon Rapids, Anoka County • Park pass needed)
+(Andover/Coon Rapids, Anoka County • Park permit needed)

 We don’t always get enough snow to make snowshoeing worthwhile here near the Cities, which is a major bummer.
 This winter, though, we do!
 And we have a couple months yet where we could get more, so yay!